willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Site configuration files

 The goal right now is to get the Staticman API bridge up and running at Heroku so we can get access to Staticman's /encrypt/ endpoint.
 That allows us to encrypt strings needed by reCaptcha and MailGun.
-We do that using the RSA key we generate in a an upcoming step.
+(We do that encryption using the RSA key we generate in a an upcoming step.)

 For the moment, your preliminary _config.yml and staticman.yml don't need reCaptcha or MailGun strings.
 If you have these entries, leave them alone or comment them out.
 We'll replace them after the Staticman API bridge is up.